Lego: The Adventures of Clutch Powers: Plot

 The team manages to get to Ashlar, but their ship accidentally knocks down Lego-Henge (a spoof of Stonehenge).
-They get take refuge in a seemingly abandoned medieval mine with extra parts, but not after witnessing a group of armed skeletons marching down the forest, realizing that Mallock has gained a stranglehold of Ashlar around his fortress with a joint skeleton/goblin army acting as his own forces.
+They take refuge in an abandoned medieval mine, but not after witnessing a group of armed skeletons marching down the forest, realizing that Mallock has gained a stranglehold of Ashlar around his fortress with a joint skeleton/goblin army acting as his own forces.
 As Peg, Brick, and Bernie build a battle chariot, Clutch leaves to get Prince Varen to convince him to fight against Mallock.
-Meanwhile, in the fortress, Mallock learns of the team's presence and orders his two skeleton cronies Skelly and Bones to go after Clutch so they can find the prince and the golden sword to finalize his takeover of Ashlar.
+In the fortress Mallock learns of the team's presence and orders his two skeleton cronies, Skelly and Bones, to go after Clutch so they can find the prince and the golden sword to finalize his takeover of Ashlar.

 Back in the forest, Clutch ends up at a bridge, but a troll named Hogar refuses to let him across until Clutch answers three riddles.
-Though Clutch gets them all right, Skelly and Bones catch up with him after a failed attempt to trap him, demanding Hogar to surrender Clutch to them.
+Skelly and Bones catch up with Clutch after a failed attempt to trap him, demanding Hogar to surrender Clutch to them.
 Hogar attempts to fight off the skeletons by hypnotizing them, but they don't fall for it, prompting an annoyed Hogar to swallow Clutch.
-He hits the skeletons with his club, runs away to a secret doorway painted like the forest, spits Clutch out on the other side of the wall and shows him the way to the castle of Prince Varen, telling him about the history of his father and the golden sword.
+He hits the skeletons with his club, runs to a secret doorway, spits Clutch out on the other side of the wall and shows him the way to the castle of Prince Varen, telling him about the history of his father and the golden sword.
 Hogar also tells Clutch that he was the only troll on the kingdom's team and that he was assigned to protect Varen.
 Back at the medieval camp, Bernie is revealed to be in love with Peg, who leaves to look for an animal that made mysterious tracks, but instead encounters and befriends a dragon.
-Back at the castle, Clutch finds Prince Varen.
-However, Varen fails and gets furious at Clutch.
+Back at the castle, Clutch finds Prince Varen, but Varen fails and gets furious at Clutch.
 Clutch tells him that he was trying to help him defeat the wizard's forces, but Varen rejects him, confessing that he's no match for Mallock.
-Fed up, Clutch goes back to the camp and sees that a dwarf will help them.
+Fed up, Clutch goes back to the camp and sees that a dwarf called Lofar will help them.